JoshuaOndieki/ridemyway-api/README.md

 * Andela for this wonderful learning opportunity
 * Inspiration
-* Andela21 Teammates, bootcampers and facilitators for their support.
+* Andela21 Teammates and facilitators for their support.